 |

 It’s funny; I got this not too long after I got my Pelikan 200; both clear piston-fill demonstrators.
 The Pelikan cost me just over $200 (pen and replacement nib), and the Romus cost me $20 for three of them.
-SO far, the Romus has gotten more use!
+So far, the Romus has gotten more use!
 I was stunned by the way this pen writes!
 It doesn’t have quite a solid a feel as the Pelikan, but it’s close.
 So far it’s been an exemplary performer!
 Highly recommended; you’d be hard put to get more for your money! |

 Soyuz Gold Quill |